 Blood cells are formed in the bone marrow, which is a spongy tissue found inside the bones.
 Blood-forming stem cells divide to produce either more stem cells or immature cells that become mature blood cells over time.
 A blood stem cell may become a myeloid stem cell or a lymphoid stem cell.
-In CMML, the myeloid stem cells are effected.
+In CMML, the myeloid stem cells are affected.

 A myeloid stem cell becomes one of three types of mature blood cells: